Frequently Asked Questions

 Why are you called Whiteman Park?

-Whiteman Park takes its name from Lew Whiteman (1903 – 1994) a prominent local identity who previously owned much of the land that now makes up Whiteman Park.
+Whiteman Park takes its name from Mr Lew Whiteman (1903 – 1994), a prominent local identity who previously owned and developed the land around Mussel Pool.

 I am planning an outing for my social club/sporting club.
 Do I need to book?